danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 "Turns out, when crafted well, prompts really do represent the new literacy," Tendy admitted begrudgingly, scrolling through a well-organized summary spit out by ChatGPT -- no chaos there.

-Miranda beamed with pride, "And, we were all able to repair broken client relationships thanks to better email content!
+Eleanor beamed with pride, "And, we were all able to repair broken client relationships thanks to better email content!
 That's a win in my book!"

 The office atmosphere shifted.
 There were talks of training modules, encouraging wanton creativity with AI while recognizing the need for structured prompting.